Competition between frustration and spin dimensionality in the classical antiferromagnetic $n$-vector model with arbitrary $n$: Geodesic Icosahedra

-Figure \ref{fig:1-1groundstatenergydimensions} shows the ground-state energy of Hamiltonian (\ref{eqn:model}) as a function of $\omega$ away from the colinear regime for values of $d$ which are in general noninteger.
-Focusing between $d=1$ and 2, for the ranges of $\omega$ where the ground-state energy and consequently frustration are maximum, a weak $\alpha_n$ is sufficient to further lower the energy from its $d=1$ value, while for $\omega$-ranges of weaker frustration the $d=1$ lowest-energy configuration is more robust and the corresponding $\alpha_n$ value bigger.
+Figure \ref{fig:1-1groundstatenergydimensions} shows the ground-state energy of Hamiltonian (\ref{eqn:model}) as a function of $\omega$ away from the collinear regime for values of $d$ which are in general noninteger.
+Focusing between $d=1$ and 2, for the ranges of $\omega$ where the ground-state energy and consequently frustration are maximum a weak $\alpha_n$ is sufficient to further lower the energy from its $d=1$ value, while for $\omega$-ranges of weaker frustration the $d=1$ lowest-energy configuration is more robust and the corresponding $\alpha_n$ value bigger.
 Going from $d=2$ to 3 the corresponding $\alpha_n$ values are much stronger, and they get even stronger when going from $d=3$ to 4.
 This shows that the lowest-energy configurations are becoming more robust with increasing $d$, a conclusion that has been typically drawn for the Platonic solids.

 The ground-state nearest-neighbor correlations are shown in Fig. \ref{fig:1-1groundstatecorrelations}.
 They obey the symmetry of the molecule, with edges connected by symmetry operations corresponding to the same correlation value.
-They are constant for lower $\omega$ where the ground-state is three-dimensional, and for higher $\omega$ where it is colinear.
+They are constant for lower $\omega$ where the MDGS is three-dimensional, and for higher $\omega$ where it is collinear.
 In between they vary with $\omega$ and become equal at the point of maximum frustration.